TEDUAPP/statuspage/README.md

 * Credit added for AGPLv3 license
 * Internet block enabled
 * A test data has been added called "test.json" to show the example of the back-end data
+* Min Ping removed
 * Avg.
-Loop (RTT) directly calculated by the back-end so a"vgTick" and "avgLoop" was changed by "loop".
+Loop (RTT) directly calculated by the back-end so a"vgTick" and "avgLoop" was changed by "loop"

 # License
 All code in this repository is licensed under the AGPLv3.